 It's big enough to explore for several weeks, yet small enough to drive around by car or through a few day tours.
 I hope this travel guide can help you with that, so you can also experience everything that Mauritius island has to offer with ease.

-Find all the info you need to plan your own trip, where to stay, and much more in my next blog or on Mauritius Now, and follow me on social media for daily tips, videos and inspiration.
+Find all the info you need to plan your own trip, where to stay in this hotel blog, and much more in my next blog or on Mauritius Now, and follow me on social media for daily tips, videos and inspiration.